Skip to main content

 Hours and Booking

 Sha Tin 18 runs a split-shift format seven days a week.
 Monday through Friday, lunch runs 11:30 am to 3 pm and dinner 5:30 to 10 pm.
 On weekends, the kitchen opens slightly earlier at 10:30 am for lunch, with dinner still at 5:30 pm.
 Booking is easy relative to comparable Cantonese restaurants in Hong Kong; booking a few days in advance should be sufficient for most visits, though weekend dim sum slots fill faster than weeknight dinners.
-No formal dress code is on record.
+No formal dress code is listed.

 Practical Comparison